Bank of England increases base rate to 2.25% – what the rise means for your mortgage and savings

-Base rate rises will affect most mortgages unless they're fixed.
-If you have a mortgage and want to check what action your bank or building society is taking in response to the rise, see our mortgage providers table below.
+The situation is fast moving, so see our detailed briefing on what's happening and what to do.
+If you have a mortgage and want to check what action your bank or building society is taking in response to last week's rise, see our mortgage providers table below.
 If you're a saver, we'll also be adding in responses from savings providers as we get them.

 I have a mortgage.
 What happens now?